nvimdev/dope/README.md

 plugin {'plugin github repo name'}
 ```

-what is `config` . this is keyword of [packer.nvim](https://github.com/wbthomason/packer.nvim), you need check the doc of packer  to know
+what is `config` .
+This is keyword of [packer.nvim](https://github.com/wbthomason/packer.nvim), you need to check the doc of packer to know
-use packer. if plugin has many configs you can create other file in `modules/your-folder-name/config.lua` avoid making the plugins.lua file too long.
+use packer.
+If plugin has many configs you can create other file in `modules/your-folder-name/config.lua` avoid making the plugins.lua file too long.

 Recommend lazyload plugins.
 Check the usage in `modules` , it will improve your neovim start speed. `lazyload` is not magic, it just generate
 your config into some `autocmds`,you can check the `packer_compiled.lua` to check it.
-I don't like the default path config in packer it use `plugins` folder
+I don't like the default path config in packer it use `plugins` folder,
-So i set compiled file path to `~/.local/share/nvim/site/lua`, you can find compiled file in this path.
+so i set compiled file path to `~/.local/share/nvim/site/lua`, you can find compiled file in this path.
 Use `:h autocmd` to know more about.
 When you edit the config and open neovim and it does not take effect.
 Please try `PackerCompile` to generate a new compile file with your new change
 In my personal config i have a function that can auto compiled when i edit the lua file that in this path `~/.config/nvim`.
 But it will make
 some noise so I didn't use it in cosynvim. when i have a new implement I will update it to cosynvim core.